Blackwells (paperbacks for European customers)

 The Practical Charts Book

-Too often, your audience complains that your charts are “unnecessarily hard to understand,” “poorly designed,” or “unprofessional looking.”
-Charts that seem obvious to you don’t seem obvious to them, and they often ask, “What’s the point of this chart?
+Too often, your audiences don’t seem to “get” your charts or, at least, don’t seem to appreciate them.
+They might (or might not) understand how to read them, but they often ask questions like, “What’s the point of this chart?
 What am I supposed to get from this?”
-Sometimes, they seem bored by your charts—or just skip reading them altogether—even though you’re pretty sure that they contain insights that would really benefit the audience.
+Sometimes, they even seem bored by your charts—or just skip reading them altogether—even though you’re pretty sure that those charts contain valuable insights.

-There are a variety of reasons why charts don’t go over well with audiences, but the most common ones are disappointingly mundane: poor chart type choices, numerical scales that are too wide or too narrow, poor color choices, etc. While these chart design choices may seem simple, they’re surprisingly tricky to get right.
+There are a variety of reasons why many charts don’t get the reaction that the chart creator was expecting, but the most common reasons are disappointingly mundane: poor chart type choices, numerical scales that are too wide or too narrow, poor color choices, etc. While these chart design choices may seem simple, they’re surprisingly tricky to get right.
 Even major news media outlets, universities, government agencies, and high-tech companies routinely publish charts with poor design choices that cause those charts to flop with audiences.

-…but learning how to create expert-level charts doesn’t have to be difficult.
+Learning how to make expert-level chart design choices doesn’t have to be difficult.

 The good news is that it doesn’t take long to learn how to make chart design choices that produce charts that are easy to read, compelling, and professional-looking.